Baltimore Police Officers Convicted In Corruption Scandal

 Detectives Daniel Hersl, 48, and Marcus Taylor, 31, were members of the Gun Trace Task Force.
 They were convicted with the help of testimony by four former members of the unit.

-As the Washington Post reports:
+As The Washington Post reports:

 "Over two weeks in federal court, four former members of the once-lauded unit who earlier pleaded guilty took the stand in their new prison uniforms and admitted crimes denied for years during internal investigations and lawsuits.
 The cops stole hundreds of thousands of dollars in cash, drugs, guns, and luxury accessories while pretending to be seizing the goods for legitimate enforcement objectives.
 They concocted reasons to chase and search suspects or enter houses without warrants to sift through goods they wanted.
 They covered up their involvement in car crashes when rogue pursuits went bad."